 In January 2017, Ontario established new healthy menu legislation putting in place new regulations, requiring restaurants with 20+ locations to provide nutritional information, specifically caloric information, on their menus.

-“The Ontario regulations are a great first step because it’s letting people know what they’re eating.
+“The Ontario regulations are a great first step because they let people know what they eat.
 In the hospitals, we provide caloric information, as well as the amount of sodium in each meal, says Andra.
-“We also have ingredient lists easily accessible so that consumers have full transparency.
+“We also have ingredient lists that are easily accessible so that consumers have full transparency.
 The more information provided, the better.
 However, when eating away from home, it can be challenging to eat healthy because calories are only one piece of the puzzle.
-I’d love to see the regulations be extended to posting sodium and even more information, for people to understand what foods are healthier and why.”
+I’d love to see the regulations be extended to posting sodium and even more information for people to understand what foods are healthier and why.”

 Healthy Foods in Champlain Hospitals’ success